 Outcome and Performance Verification and Validation

-As regulations and standards continue to adopt performance and outcome-based designs the use outcome-based specifications will become more standard resulting in the need for similar approaches which are used in the pharma and medical device sector as part of verification and validation protocols.
+As regulations and standards continue to adopt performance and outcome-based designs the use of outcome-based specifications increasing the need for similar approaches such as those used in the pharma and medical device sector.

 While regulations around these have become overly restrictive, which are slowly being addressed, these approaches can provide insights to how outcome-based specifications are described, managed, and used to qualify, verify, and validate products, services, and systems that are outcome-based.